 c. copies of police clearance certificates for all personnel who will provide services on Skillet

-e. date of birth and any other information reasonably requested by us to allow us to identify you or them
+d. any other information reasonably requested by us to verify this information.

 3.4 In cases where you cannot confirm that you and all personnel who access and provide services on Skillet have undergone a police check showing that they have not been convicted of a criminal offence, then your account will be deactivated by Skillet.